College Work Study

 Student employees are paid monthly at an hourly rate established by the University.
 Missouri’s minimum wage is currently $7.25 therefore, most work study students begin at this hourly rate.
 Some departments pay above this level as their positions require advanced skill and experience.
 Returning work study students who continue employment within the same department will receive a $0.25/hour increase in wages every academic year.
 Students will report hours worked using the Web Time Entry process in Access Maryville.
 Students have until midnight on the last working day of the month to submit hours worked to their supervisor for approval.
 The supervisors have two working days after receiving the student’s time entry to approve or reject their time entry and submit to the electronic time sheet to Payroll.
 Students are paid on the 10th of the following month for the hours approved by the supervisor.

 Work study is not deductible from the semester balance due.
-As hours are worked and time submitted to the Payroll Department, pay checks are issued monthly.
-Students can pick up paychecks in the Payroll Office in Gander Hall on the 10th of each month.
+As hours are worked and time submitted to the Payroll Department, wages are paid monthly directly to the student.
+They may arrange for direct deposit or a refillable, debit card and payment occurs on the 10th of each month following employment and submission of approved hours.

 Work study wages are taxable income.
 Student employees will receive W-2 forms in January showing their earnings for the previous calendar year.
 If taxes are withheld from the paycheck the amount of taxes withheld will reduce the net amount of the earnings.